pietroperona/mcp-server-template/README.md

 ## Why This Template?

 Building MCP servers involves a lot of boilerplate:
-- Authentication handling
+- 🔐 Authentication handling
-- Error management
+- ⚠️ Error management
-- Rate limiting
+- 🚦 Rate limiting
-- Configuration
+- ⚙️ Configuration
-- Deployment setup
+- 🚀 Deployment setup

 This template gives you all of that instantly, so you can focus on connecting to your specific API.

 **Built on proven tools**: [FastMCP](https://github.com/jlowin/fastmcp) for the MCP framework, [Model Context Protocol](https://modelcontextprotocol.io/) for Claude integration.

+**Works with**:
+- 🖥️ Claude Desktop (via local MCP server)
+- 🌐 Claude Web Browser (via `/sse` endpoint)
+- 🤖 Claude API (via proxy configuration)

 ## License